Two foreign citizens getting married in Norway

 A marriage will also not be recognised if the marriage is clearly legally objectionable in Norway.

 All this will also apply if the marriage has been entered into abroad and one or both parties have an affiliation to Norway.

-At the request of both parties, the marriage may still be recognised if there are compelling reasons for recognising the marriage.
-This is a restrictive exemption provision which is practised very strictly.
-It is therefore rare for such a marriage to provide a basis for a family reunion.
+However, at the request of both parties, the marriage may still be recognised if there are compelling reasons.
+This is a narrow exemption provision that is practised very strictly.
+It’s therefore rare for such a marriage to provide a basis for family reunification.

-Applications for recognition must be sent to the Directorate for Children, Youth and Family Affairs, who will also provide guidance on the matter.
+Applications for recognition must be sent to the Directorate for Children, Youth and Family Affairs, which also provides guidance in this area.

-For more information, see the government's brochure on rules for marriage abroad.
+For more information, see the government's brochure on rules for getting married in another country.